dvidelabs/flatcc/README.md

 but it can be very useful when debugging why a buffer is invalid.

 See also `include/flatcc/flatcc_verifier.h`.

+## File Identifiers and Typed Buffers

+The FlatBuffers schema language has the optional `file_identifier` statement which accepts a 4 characer ASCII string.
+It is intended to be human readable, and when absent, the buffer potentially becomes 4 bytes shorter (depending on padding).

+The `file_identifier` doesn't really take into account that more than one of the tables can be a buffer root table but in praxis any table can be used as root.
+These tables all use the same file identifer.
+This behaviour can be overriden by defining an identifier for a given table before including generated headers:

+    #define MyGame_Example_Vec3_identifer "VEC3"
+    #include "monster_test_builder.h"

+    ...
+    MyGame_Example_Monster_create_as_root(B, ...);

+The `create_as_root` call automatically uses type specific identifier.

+This file identifier is designed to be human readable.

+An alternative identifier uses a type hash which maps the fully qualified name of a type to a 4 byte hash.
+In this example the hash is derived from the string "MyGame.Example.Monster" and is the same for all FlatBuffer code generators that supports hash types:

+    ...
+    MyGame_Example_Monster_create_as_typed_root(B, ...);
+    buffer = flatcc_builder_get_direct_buffer(B);
+    monster = MyGame_Example_Monster_as_typed_root(buffer);

+    switch (flatbuffers_get_type(buffer)) {
+    case MyGame_Example_Monster_type:
+        ...

+    }
+    ...
+    if (flatbuffers_get_type(buffer) ==
+        flatbuffers_type_from_name("Some.Old.Buffer")) {
+        printf("Buffer is the old version, not supported.\n"); }

+The generated code defines three identifiers for type:

+    #ifndef MyGame_Example_Monster_identifier
+    #define MyGame_Example_Monster_identifier flatbuffers_identifier
+    #endif
+    #define MyGame_Example_Monster_type ((flatbuffers_thash_t)0x330ef481)
+    #define MyGame_Example_Monster_type_identifier "\x81\xf4\x0e\x33"

+The values shown are not random - they are given by the standard hash function on the schema namespace.

+The `type_identifier` can be used anywhere the original 4 character identifier would be used, but a buffer must choose which system, if any, to identify itself with.
+The type is a native integer representation of the type identifier useful for switch statements.

+_Note: there is a potential for collisions in the type hash values because the hash is only 4 bytes._

 ## JSON Parsing and Printing